Start Printed Page 73356

 (i) Contractors not hired by the utility may not act as agents of the utility in performing work financed under this subpart.

 (j) The borrowers are strongly encouraged to follow a bulletin or other publication that RUS deems appropriate and contains and describes best practices for energy efficiency quality assurance plans.
 RUS will make this bulletin or publication publicly available and revise it from time-to-time as RUS deems it necessary.

 (a) Loan term.
 The maximum term for loans under this subpart shall be 15 years unless the loans relate to ground source loop investments or technology on an aggregate basis that has a useful life greater than 15 years.
-Ground source loop investments as the term is used in this paragraph do not include ancillary equipment related to ground source heat pump systems.
+Ground source loop investments as the term is used in this paragraph do not include ancillary Start Printed Page 73370equipment related to ground source heat pump systems.

 (b) Loan feasibility.
 Loan feasibility must be demonstrated for all loans made under this subpart.
 Loans made under this subpart shall be secured.

 (c) Reimbursement for completed projects.
 (1) A borrower may request an initial advance not to exceed five percent of the total loan amount for working capital purposes to implement an eligible EE Program;

 (2) Except for the initial advance provided for in paragraph (c)(1) of this section, all advances under this subpart shall be used for reimbursement of expenditures relating to a completed activity or investment; and

 (3) Advances shall be in accordance with RUS procedures.